 The truth is employees likely spend more time trying to remember passwords than considering how to protect them.
 Saving passwords in a browser’s default solution may appear to speed up productivity, but it’s at the cost of overall business security.
 Consider these three important factors where a browser’s default password manager falls short:

 - Security: Passwords saved in a browser’s default solution are ultimately not protected if someone gains access to the device or accesses the operating system.
+Here’s how you can erase passwords from any browser, mobile or desktop. .
 Plus, employees who leave the company may also leave with passwords stored to their personal browsers.

 - Sync: The shift to remote work means many now work on a variety of devices and browsers, so ultimately, it’s inconvenient and unproductive to only have passwords saved in one default browser.